winglang/wing/libs/wingsdk/API.md

 ### ICounterClient <a name="ICounterClient" id="@winglang/sdk.cloud.ICounterClient"></a>

-- *Implemented By:* cloud.ICounterClient
+- *Implemented By:* cloud.CounterClientBase, cloud.ICounterClient

-Inflight interface for `Queue`.
+Inflight interface for `Counter`.

 #### Methods <a name="Methods" id="Methods"></a>